Plum pudding model

 The photoelectric effect

 The photoelectric effect is the release or emission of electrons when light is shone onto an object, material or atom.
+The higher the intensity of light radiated the more excited the electrons become and the more violent/speedy is their emission.
 Light can entirely release electrons from their orbitals.
 However, only high frequency light causes electrons to be released.
 When red light is used, no electrons are released.
 When higher energy blue light is used, electrons are able to be released.

 The energy of release is called the work function (phi).
 The photon’s energy contributes partially to releasing the electron and partially to the kinetic energy of the released electron.